 The problem was, I had never made taco soup.
-I did a search and came up with lots of recipes, and I usual I did a little picking and choosing according to what our tastes our and the ingredients I had.
+I did a search and came up with lots of recipes, and as usual I did a little picking and choosing according to what our tastes our and the ingredients I had.
 This is the result.

 It’s a pretty quick and easy meal since it uses several canned ingredients.
-I have a large container of McCormick taco seasoning that I used, but I think I start making my own after that is emptied.
-McCormick taco seasoning (not all their seasonings) are currently gluten free, but that could change.
+I have a large container of McCormick taco seasoning that I used, but I think I will start making my own after that is emptied.
+McCormick taco seasoning (not all their seasonings) is currently gluten free, but that could change.
 Always read labels.
 The amount of water is really up to you.
 This was a pretty thick soup, almost more of a chili, and my family greatly enjoyed it.

 - 1 medium onion, chopped

-- 1 pkg. taco seasoning mix (McCormick is currently gf, but always read the label)
+- 1 package taco seasoning mix (McCormick is currently gf, but always read the label)

 - 1 can small red beans (or kidney beans), drained and rinsed